 Student Advice

 What is a Sandwich course and how do you apply for one?
-Well, luckily for you, we’ve got a useful guide for you which will show you everything that you need to know about a Sandwich course and how to apply for one.
+Well, luckily for you, we’ve got a useful guide to tell you everything there isto know about a Sandwich course and how to apply for one.

 Students Laughing

-Applying to university can always be a confusing thing to do, what with all of the different types of degrees available to students.
-Whether it be a Bachelor’s degree, a PGCE degree, a Master’s degree or a normal undergraduate degree, keeping up with what degree can be studied and when can be a confusing thing to have to worry about.
+Applying to university can get quite confusing, what with all the different types of degrees available to students.
+Whether it be a Bachelor’s degree, a PGCE degree, a Master’s degree or a normal undergraduate degree, keeping up with what degree can be studied and when can be overwhelming.

-One of the most popular degrees for a student to study when at university is a sandwich degree or sandwich course, as it is sometimes known.
+One of the most popular degrees for a student to study at university is a Sandwich degree or Sandwich course, as it is sometimes known.

 University sandwich course

-A sandwich course is a university degree that includes a placement of some kind.
-A placement is where you spend time out in the big bad world of work.
-You will be expected to work in the industry related to your course.
+A Sandwich course is a university degree that includes a work placement.
+A placement is where you spend time out in the world of work and you’ll be expected to work in the industry related to your course.

-For instance, if you are studying a Sports Science degree at university, then you will be expected to do a work placement at a company related to your degree, by finding work as a Personal Trainer or as a Physiotherapist.
+For instance, if you are studying a Sports Science degree at university, you’ll likely take on a l work placement at a company related to your degree, working as a Personal Trainer or as a Physiotherapist, potentially.

-Not as part of a sandwich course.
-If you are not interested in taking a placement away from your studies, then we don’t recommend that you take a sandwich course when at university.
+As part of a Sandwich course, placements aren’t optional.
+If you are not interested in taking a placement away from your studies, then there are alternatives to a Sandwich course.

-Studying a sandwich course will mean that you will stand out from other candidates with no work experience in your chosen sector.
+Studying a Sandwich course will help you to stand out from other candidates who don’t have work experience in their chosen sector.

 The course will also give you some valuable insight into the world you’re learning about and will allow you to learn more and more about the industry, not just the theory.